RaoulLuque/MaHeuGroupProject/README.md

 `scripts/remove_timestamp_from_result_files.py` script and then moving the files to the `notable` subdirectory of the `results` directory.
 After this, one can adjust the `scripts/plot.py` script to plot the results.

+All results, including the final results for the project can be found in the `results/notable` directory.
+In particular, the final results are stored in `results/notable/final_*`.